Hoeby/Sapphire/triple-z_mod/assets/step8_gantry/readme.md

 The 316mm profile is on the save side, that the length had the be a little longer. <br>
 Therefor there are 2020 profile spacers in the .stl folder.
 How much needed depends on your printer. <br>
 <a href="../../.stl_files/2020_profile_spacers">Link to .stl spacers folder</a>

+On the back the part needs to be mounted with M5

 <p align="center">